nathanlane/industrialpolicyclass/README.md

 __The main lecture each week__ will consist of a two-hour session.
 These lectures will usually be broken into two topics or so.
 Please note that the lectures may cover additional papers and omit some of those on the list.

 __The extra class__ following each main lecture, we will dive into a topic deeper with a one-hour class.

+- Classes for Weeks 5 and 6 will be discussion based.

-The one-hour class will be a chance for you to also book a twenty-minute summary and discussion of one of the topic papers we cover.
+- Classes Week 7, 8 (Thurs.), and 8 (Sat.), you there are presentation slots available.
+These classes will be a chance for you to also book a twenty-minute summary and discussion of one of the topic papers we cover.
 Choose any you like.
 Or if you find one that is related and cool, let me know, and we can have you present it.

 ### Readings

-Readings are broken down by those required for the command of lecture material.
+Readings are broken down by those required for the command of lecture material, and the other stuff.

+Don't panic about seeing a lot of class material.
+Much of it is for you own reading and review.
+We're scholars, so we're pedantic.

-Lectures draw extensively from _required readings_.
-As well, _suggested readings_ can also appear in lectures, but you don't have to read those.
+Lectures draw extensively from _required readings_. _Suggested readings_ can also appear in lectures, but you don't have to read those.
 If you track the required readings you will be set.

 _Further readings_ are for those who want to get into the weeds of a topic.
+Or if you want to troll my knowledge in class.

 If you are in doubt about what reading to do, just ask me.
 I will try to post slides and/or notes after the two-hour lectures.

-_A word on the readings:_ Industrial policy is an old idea.
-Nevertheless, as a subject of inquiry, industrial development and industrial policy has waxed and waned in popularity.
-With this in mind, the syllabus might look a bit different than most.
-You'll see many old papers about theories, along with fairly recent empirical work.
-Don't be deceived by an older paper.
-Its punchline may still be worthwhile (and untested).

 ### Part  1 - Concepts, Controversies, and the State